qtacore/iOSUISpy/README.md

 ### How to install iOSUISpy

 - Download [iOSUISpy Release Version](https://github.com/qtacore/iOSUISpy/releases) with the suffix ".dmg".
-- Move UISpy app to " /Applications" directory and open it for use.
+- Move UISpy app to " /Applications" directory.

+### How to use iOSUISpy

+- inspect QPath of iOS controls for iOS App
+  - Open iOSUISpy by click icon of iOSUISpy.
+  - Click "连接" button and wait until device is connected.
+  - Select ios device and select ios app by bundle id.
+  - Click "启动App" button and wait until sceenshot and ui tree of app appear.
+  - Operate app to specified page and click "获取控件" button, and repeat this step for inspecting QPath.

 ### How to debug iOSUISpy project